We recognise the importance of effective, timely communication with shareholders and the wider investment community.

 The Disclosure Committee is responsible for determining whether information relating to Rio Tinto may require disclosure to the markets under the continuous disclosure requirements in the jurisdictions in which Rio Tinto is listed.
 The specific focus of the Disclosure Committee is to consider and determine on a timely basis whether information would, to the extent that the information is not public and relates directly or indirectly to Rio Tinto, be likely to have a material impact on the price of Rio Tinto Securities if that information were generally available.

-The members of the Committee are the Chief Executive, Chief Financial Officer, Group Company Secretary, Group Executive, Group General Counsel, Corporate Relations Group Executive and the Head of Investor Relations and the Chief Executive Australia.
+The members of the Committee are the Chief Executive, Chief Financial Officer, Group Company Secretary, Chief Legal, Governance & Ethics Officer, Vice President, Corporate Relations and the Head of Investor Relations and the Chief Executive Australia.

 We make an immediate disclosure (unless an exemption applies allowing a delay) to the relevant listing authorities in accordance with their rules of any information that a reasonable person would expect to have a material effect on its share price.
 All information released to the markets is posted on the News and Invest sections of the website.